DaoTwenty/GigaMIDI-Dataset/README.md

 [**Expressive Loop Detector**](Expressive%20music%20loop%20detector-NOMML12.ipynb): code for the expressive loop detection method and instructions are available in the later section of this readme file.

+[**Expressive Loop Generation**](https://github.com/Metacreation-Lab/GigaMIDI-Dataset/tree/main/MIDI-GPT-Loop): code for the expressive loop generation and instructions are available in the hyperlink which connects to the readme file.

 [**/scripts**](./scripts): Scripts and code notebooks for analyzing the GigaMIDI dataset and the loop dataset